-Penal Code 551 is the California statute that prohibits the unlawful referral to an auto repair dealer.
+Penal Code 551 PC is the California statute that prohibits the unlawful referral to an auto repair dealer.

 Examples of illegal acts under this statute include:

 - Mike owns a car repair shop and offers an insurance agent $200 for every car owner he refers to his business.

 - Doug owns an auto body shop and tells a customer that he will pay his insurance deductible if the customer gets work done at the shop.

 - Santiago works at an automotive repair shop and tells an insurance adjuster he will pay him $50 for every car repair project he brings to the business.